-If you turn off the road up a little dirt track signposted ‘La Sínia de Selma’ you eventually come out of the woods into a clearing with neat terraces of Chenin Blanc, Perellada Montonega, Roussanne and Marsanne.
-This secluded site, at 750 metres, is below the now abandoned village where Ester’s grandmother used to live.
+If you turn off the road up a little dirt track signposted ‘La Sínia de Selma,’ you eventually come out of the woods into a clearing with neat terraces of Chenin Blanc, Perellada Montonega, Roussanne, and Marsanne.
+This secluded site, at 750 meters, is below the now-abandoned village where Ester’s grandmother used to live.
 The vines are planted clay-limestone soils.
 The climate is Mediterranean but with high diurnal temperature variation, and typical annual rainfall is around 900 mm.
-Due to the unusual blend the wine falls outside DO regulations and is labelled simply Vi Blanc.
+Due to the unusual blend, the wine falls outside DO regulations of Penedès and is labeled simply Vi Blanc.